 This seems to me to be very much an open issue, and it would be interesting to see a case like this go forward.
 In the case of someone who was convicted and pardoned in Tennessee courts, that would be solely a state issue, but in the case of someone moving to Tennessee who was pardoned by the Governor of another state, you bring federal issues into play under FFAC.

 UPDATE: Dave Hardy has more thoughts here.

-4 Responses to “Gun Ownership by Pardoned Felons”
+5 thoughts on “Gun Ownership by Pardoned Felons”

 I’m sorry Mr. Scott, but although you were duly freed by your former master in Georgia and can prove it, in Tennessee we don’t recognize such personal emancipations.

 Not sure how McDonald will impact but in the least I assume it will add another Federal hook beyond FFC.
 Federal gun rights lost due to a state conviction are currently restored by that state’s actions.
 For another state to refuse to acknowledge the Federal restoration, thus denying a fundamental right, I would think would raise some issues.

 It’s worth pointing out that Bill Clinton was a pardoned felon.
 Draft dodging, pardoned by Carter.
 So if the state of Tennessee is going to deny rights to pardoned felons, they damn well should have refused to put Clinton on the ballot.

 Sebastian, you might find US vs Tait of interest — not sure if it applies to the case so much, but it shows an example of the feds being set back a notch due to a state restoration of rights, and it involves a restoration in one state vs federal charge in another.